indimail/indimail-mta/README.md

 ### Build nssd

 Optional component.
-Required only if you require a Name Service Switch to authenticate from a MySQL db (e.g. for authenticated SMTP)
+Required only if you require the Standard C library routines to use Name Service Switch to authenticate from a MySQL db (e.g. for authenticated SMTP, IMAP, POP3, etc).
+Your passwd(5) database gets extended to indimail's MySQL database.
+You will also need to edit /etc/nsswitch.conf and have a line like this `passwd: files nssd`.
+Check the man page for nssd(8) and nsswitch.conf(5)

 ```
 $ cd /usr/local/src/indimail-virtualdomans/nssd-x